-Children with Challenging Behaviour and those who have been Excluded Twice round on the basis of poor behaviour elsewhere.
+Children with Challenging Behaviour and those who have been Excluded Twice

+Admission authorities must not refuse to admit children in the normal admissions round on the basis of poor behaviour elsewhere.
 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parent preference for a period of two years form the last exclusion.
 The twice excluded rule does not apply to children who were below compulsory age at the time of the exclusion, children who have been re-instated following a permanent exclusion (or would have been had it been practicable to do so), and children with special educational need statements or Education, Health and Care Plans.